How can I purchase your products?

 Are your products Kosher?

 Yes.
-Our complete line of Carmelina ‘e…San Marzano® Italian Tomatoes and Carmelina Brands® Italian Beans are certified OU Kosher.
+Our complete line of Carmelina ‘e…San Marzano® Italian Tomatoes and Carmelina Brands® Italian Beans are certified 1K Kosher.

 Are your products gluten-free?